 Here, on this program, artists from different nationalities have played, sung and danced and accomplished it all into one single beauty.
 I ask you therefore to accept my heartful thanks for the beautiful performance of today.
 I had a great pleasure of coming here.
-I am sure I shall remember it long.23
+I am sure I shall remember it long.23 accomplished it all into one single beauty"

-19. (Hq.st.)Gd.ed., Sk.tp.2: "to bring" changed to "of bringing" 20.
-Sk.tp.2: "about" omitted; (Sk.tp.2)Sk.cr.: "about" added in ink by Sk.
-21. Hq.st.: "a" instead of "this" 22.
-(Hq.st.)Gd.ed.: "program" changed to "programme" (the more usual British spelling); Sk.tp.2:
+(Hq.st.)Gd.ed., Sk.tp.2: "to bring" changed to "of bringing" Sk.tp.2: "about" omitted; (Sk.tp.2)Sk.cr.: "about" added in ink by Sk.
+Hq.st.: "a" instead of "this" (Hq.st.)Gd.ed.: "program" changed to "programme" (the more usual British spelling); Sk.tp.2: "programme" 23.
+Hq.st., Sk.tp.2: "; it was all accomplished in one single beauty" instead of "and